Bansko: Events

 The town is the location for an annual jazz event, the Bansko Jazz Festival, and also the annual Bansko pop-star concert.
 In March, the town hosts the British underground dance fete Horizon Festival.
+This town held the International Linguistics Olympiad in 2023.

+In the last week of June each year the Bansko Nomad Fest is one of the largest events for digital nomads with participants from all over the world taking part.

 Honours

 Bansko Peak on Livingston Island in the South Shetland Islands, Antarctica is named after the town of Bansko.